geoserver/geoserver/doc/en/user/source/data/database/db2.rst

 The Db2 spatial support implements the OGC specification "Simple Features for SQL using types and functions" and the ISO "SQL/MM Part 3 Spatial" standard.
 When installing Db2 on Linux, Unix and Windows platforms, the "custom" option must be selected and the server spatial support included.

-A no-charge copy of Db2 can be downloaded from https://www.ibm.com/analytics/db2/trials.
+A free of charge copy of Db2 can be downloaded from https://www.ibm.com/analytics/db2/trials.

 .. _Db2_install: